SystemsApproach/sdn/switch.rst

 shown).
 The five examples differ based on whether the pipeline is defined by a P4 program or through some other means (e.g., the OF-DPA specification).

+Note that only those configurations with a P4-defined logical pipeline at the top of the stack (i.e., first, third, fifth examples) can be controlled using P4Runtime.
+This is for the pragmatic reason that the P4Runtime interface is auto-generated from this P4 program using the tooling described in the next Chapter.

 The two leftmost examples exist today, and represent the canonical layers for programmable and fixed-function ASICs, respectively.
 The